 Principal Cole resigned May 27, 1899.
 Prior to his resignation, the name of the academy was changed.
 Because of an expanding Latter-day Saint population, Bannock Stake was divided on August 6, 1898.
 The new stake, encompassing Fremont County, was given the name of Fremont Stake.
 The academy's name change to Fremont Stake Academy reflected the new stake name.

-Douglas M. Todd became the new principle, and he moved the academy into the twentieth century.
+Douglas M. Todd became the new principal, and he moved the academy into the twentieth century.
 The historical significance of that move, no doubt, was lost since he had the same financial worries as his predecessors.
 But the school had progressed and was still functioning, unlike a substantial number of other Church-operated stake academies that had been started about the same time.

 Principal Todd worked to develop the academy into a high school.
 Elementary students could attend local grade schools, but no high school existed in Rexburg or several of the surrounding communities.
 However, the First Ward meetinghouse was inadequate for an expanded curriculum.
 The Zions Co-operative Mercantile Institution (ZCMI) building, which had an empty second floor, became the location for Fremont Stake Academy.
 The building was purchased by the Church in 1901 for $3,500.
 In addition to successfully arranging for high school classes, Todd instituted a classroom teacher preparatory course.
 Despite hard economic times, he worked diligently to see that the faculty was paid regularly.